 IEC is pleased to present the recently updated 5th edition of the Fire Alarm 1 Course based on the NFPA-72-2019.
 Intended for qualified journeyman electricians and apprentices, the 2019 edition includes a complete redesign from earlier editions, an easily navigable index, an expanded table of contents including the title and objectives of each lesson, worksheets added to the CMS template, and a list of materials needed to conduct labs available upon request from IEC National.
 Completion of this course prepares electricians to sit for the NICET exam.

-The CMS course will be available after Labor Day, but is available virtually though IEC Oregon prior to the CMS launch.
+The CMS course is available and can be purchased on the IEC Bookstore.
 Please contact the chapter directly for details.

 - Theory I (100)*